-vD. the maximum sent out capacity, net of embedded and Parasitic Loads, that can be available for supply across the Electric Storage Resource Obligation Duration to the relevant Network from Electric Storage Resources in the Facility under optimal conditions, expressed in MW;

 vi. the maximum Withdrawal capacity of the Facility under optimal conditions, expressed in MW;

 vii. the dependence of sent out capacity on temperature at the location of the Facility, if applicable;

 viii. details of the fuel or fuels that each Non-Intermittent Generating System in the Facility can use, including dual fuel capabilities and the process for changing fuels;